 Should I have a writing project on the works in order to be accepted into the school?

 No, it is not a requirement.
 Most students discover a project they would like to work on during the lecture phase.

 Will I be able to work on my own writing project during the course?

 The course is very intense and you'll have a lot of writing assignments, nevertheless, you can use your free time to apply the concepts you've learned in your own writing projects.

 Is there any outreach after the lecture phase?

-We don't have an outreach but we do have a practicum in which you stay for three months working on a project that you'll have to pitch to the staff team.
+We don't have an outreach but we do have a practicum in which you stay on campus for three months working on a project that you'll have to pitch to the staff team.

 I can't set aside three months of my life.
 Is it possible to take just one week of this school?